itesla/ipsl/README.md

 - A short report describing your component model, as well as the validation test.
 - The data files to plot the comparison figures and compute the MSE.

+## Citing iPSL in Publications
+If you use iPSL in your work or research, all we ask you in exchange is that you cite the following papers, according to your use.
+You are also welcome to submit your contributions as stated above.

+- M. Zhang, M. Baudette, J. Lavenius, S. Løvlund, and L. Vanfretti, “Modelica Implementation and Software-to-Software Validation of Power System Component Models Commonly used by Nordic TSOs for Dynamic Simulations,” In Proceedings of the 56th Conference on Simulation and Modelling (SIMS 56), 7-9 October 2015, Linköking, Sweden.
+- M. Sabate, G. Leon, M. Halat, J.B.
+Heyberger, F.J.
+Gomez and L. Vanfretti, “Aspects of Power System Modeling, Initialization and Simulation using the Modelica Language,” IEEE PowerTech 2015.
+- M.A.
+Adib Murad, F.J.
+Gomez, and L. Vanfretti, “Equation-Based Modeling of FACTS using Modelica,” IEEE PowerTech 2015.
+- M.A.
+Adib Murad, F.J.
+Gomez, and L. Vanfretti, “Equation-Based Modeling and Simulation of Three-Winding, and Regulating Transformers using Modelica,” IEEE PowerTech 2015.
+- L. Vanfretti, T. Bogodorova, and M. Baudette, “Power System Model Identification Exploiting the Modelica Language and FMI Technologies,” 2014 IEEE International Conference on Intelligent Energy and Power Systems, June 2-6, 2014, Kyiv, Ukraine.
+- L. Vanfretti, T. Bogodorova, and M. Baudette, “A Modelica Power System Component Library for Model Validation and Parameter Identification,” 10th International Modelica Conference 2014, Lund, Sweden, Mar.
+10 – 12, 2014.
+- T. Bogodorova, M. Sabate, G. León, L. Vanfretti, M. Halat, J.B.
+Heyberger, and P. Panciatici, “A Modelica Power System Library for Phasor Time-Domain Simulation,” IEEE ISGT Europe 2013, Oct.
+6 – 9, 2013, Lyngby, Denmark.
+- L. Vanfretti, W. Li, T. Bogodorova, and P.Panciatici “Unambiguous Power System Modeling and Simulation using Modelica Tools”, IEEE PES General Meeting 2013.

 ## Copyright assignment:
 Each contributor should send an email to info@itesla-ipsl.org with the following sentence: I hereby assign copyright of my contributions to the iPSL, to be licensed under the same terms as the rest of the iPSL.